Lindsey Graham says Donald Trump tariffs help China

 “You’re letting China off the hook.
 You’re punishing the American consumer and our allies.
 You’re making a huge mistake,” he said.
 “Go after China - not the rest of the world.”

-China’s share of the United States’ steel imports is considerably less than that of many other countries, including U.S. allies Canada, South Korea, and Mexico.
+China’s share of total U.S. steel imports is considerably less than that of many other countries, including U.S. allies Canada, South Korea, and Mexico, though Mr. Graham said China still wields considerable influence.

+“You correctly identified the problem of China dumping steel throughout the world to destroy the American steel industry,” he said.
+“Your solution is let China off the hook.”

-But White House trade adviser Peter Navarro said China has “tremendous overcapacity” in both steel and aluminum and floods the world market, creating broader ripple effects.
+White House trade adviser Peter Navarro said China has “tremendous overcapacity” in both steel and aluminum and floods the world market, creating broader ripple effects.

 “And so China is in many ways the root of the problem for both aluminum and steel for all countries of the world,” Mr. Navarro said on CNN’s “State of the Union.”